 Expand Power Centres | Add incremental capacity to the north power centre as needed and/or construct second north power centre if expansion of existing north power centre built in Phase 2 is not feasible or demand for power is expected to exceed capacity limits at the north site. | Winter 2035 |

-All sites for the Whitehorse Power Centres are located within the Traditional Territories of Kwanlin Dün First Nation and Ta’an Kwäch’än Council, and the Municipality of Whitehorse or within rural areas directly adjacent to Whitehorse municipal boundaries.
+All proposed site options for the Whitehorse Power Centres are located within the Traditional Territories of Kwanlin Dün First Nation and Ta’an Kwäch’än Council, and the Municipality of Whitehorse or within rural areas directly adjacent to Whitehorse municipal boundaries.
 Yukon Energy has identified ten potential sites for the three generation centres and one site for the substation.
 These sites will be narrowed down prior to submitting our Project Proposal to the Yukon Environmental and Socio-economic Assessment Board.